 8 Things to Consider When Sexing Your Cannabis Plants

-Have you looked at your seeds or sprouts before and questioned the gender?
+Have you looked at your seeds or sprouts before and questioned the sex?
 Well, the days of wondering are over.
-Kasey Craig explains how to tell if your plant is male or female, and why it’s essential to know the gender.
+Kasey Craig explains how to tell if your plant is male or female, and why it’s essential to know the sex.

 Cannabis is a dioecious plant, meaning there are both male and female plants.
-The plants have two pairs of gender chromosomes.
+The plants have two pairs of sex chromosomes.

 Female plants have two X chromosomes, and males have XY chromosomes.
 And, just like humans, there is a natural 50/50 split between the two.
 Only, less like humans, marijuana plants can become hermaphroditic, meaning one plant can have male and female parts (a stamen and pistil).